karl-hajjar/wide-networks/README.md

 # Wide-Networks

-This repository contains the code of various experiments on wide neural networks.
+This repository contains the code of various experiments on wide neural networks used in the paper [**Training Integrable Parameterizations of Deep Neural Networks in the Infinite-Width Limit**](https://arxiv.org/abs/2110.15596#).
 In particular, we implement classes for abc-parameterizations of NNs as defined by [(Yang & Hu 2021)](https://arxiv.org/pdf/2011.14522.pdf).
 Although an equivalent description can be given using only ac-parameterizations, we keep the 3 scales (a, b and c) in the code to allow more flexibility depending on how we want to approach the problem of dealing with infinitely wide NNs.